Ice Program FAQ

 How can I be guaranteed a spot?

 You can't.
 This is a very popular program.
 Usually we have too many applications and have to reject some qualified applicants.
-Sorry, but our volunteers can only take so many people.
+Sorry, but our volunteers, and the capacity of the crags, can only take so many people.

 We are sorry, but that means that you cannot take the program this year.